-Eggs that are fresh from the farm can last for two weeks to a month at room temperature if you do not wash them.
+Eggs fresh from the farm can last for two weeks to a month at room temperature if you do not wash them.
 Washing eggs removes their protective cuticle and will significantly decrease their shelf life.
 You can store unwashed farm fresh eggs in the fridge for three to six months.
 You can also crack and whisk the eggs, toss them in a freezer-safe, airtight container, and freeze them.
 Frozen eggs taste best when eaten within twelve months.

 Farm fresh eggs can last three to six months in the refrigerator.
 But if you wash the eggs with water, they will only last up to two months.

 Yes – they should.
 That said, farm fresh eggs do not necessarily need to be refrigerated.
-If they are unwashed (if in doubt, check with the farm owner), they will last for two to four weeks on the counter, unrefrigerated.
-If you aren’t sure if the eggs were washed, store them in the fridge to be safe.
+If they are unwashed (if in doubt, check with the farm owner), they will stay fresh for two to four weeks on the counter, unrefrigerated.
+If you aren’t sure if the eggs got washed, store them in the fridge to be safe.

-It’s normal to have some chicken poop on your eggs, especially if you’ve managed to score some beautiful, fresh, unwashed eggs.
-The main reason why there’s chicken poop on the eggs is the cleanliness of the coop.
+It’s normal to have chicken poop on your eggs – especially if you score many beautiful, fresh, unwashed eggs.
+The main reason there’s chicken poop on the eggs is the cleanliness of the coop.
 A clean coop and nesting box often produce a nice, poop-free egg.
 (However, even if you maintain immaculately clean nest boxes, you’re bound to have some poop, feathers, or grime on the eggs now and again.)

-Unwashed eggs last longer, which is the main reason why you shouldn’t wash fresh eggs.
+Unwashed eggs always last longer!
+Egg longevity is the main reason why you shouldn’t wash fresh eggs.
 Washing eggs removes the protective bloom that coats them.
 Once you clean an egg and remove the egg bloom, you must store it in the refrigerator.

-I’m not sure if this has been scientifically proven – it’s probably more a taste-test thing, but farm fresh eggs definitely taste better.
+I’m unsure if this is scientifically proven – it’s probably a taste-test thing, but farm fresh eggs taste better.
 There’s nothing quite like collecting a freshly laid egg and having it for breakfast!
 It may also have something to do with chickens often getting lots of free-range time, eating up all sorts of goodness, which percolates into your eggs.

-Just like store-bought eggs, farm fresh eggs can spoil.
+Yes.
+For sure!
+Similar to store-bought eggs, farm fresh eggs can spoil.
 If unsure, always stay on the safe side and discard them.
 You can also perform an egg freshness test before eating or crack the egg into a bowl.
 Does the egg smell and look okay?
 There’s no mistaking a rotten egg!

 You can make farm fresh eggs last longer by storing them in the fridge.
 Don’t wash fresh eggs – let the cuticle help preserve their freshness.
-You can always wash the egg just before you use it.
-If you want to keep your eggs even longer, crack them into containers and store them in the freezer for up to a year!
+You can always clean the egg just before you use it.
+If you want to keep your eggs longer, crack them into clean containers, whisk them, and store them in the freezer for up to a year!

 Having an abundance of fresh farm eggs is a blessing, and you will certainly want to handle and store them correctly so that they keep for as long as possible.

 A carton of fresh eggs can last on the countertop or inside the pantry for two to four weeks.
-Ideally, you should not wash them so that they retain their protective bloom, or cuticle, which prevents bacteria and oxygen from getting through the pores in the shell.
+We advise not washing them so that they retain their protective bloom or cuticle, which prevents bacteria and oxygen from getting through the pores in the shell.

 Eggs retain their flavor and consistency better when stored in the refrigerator.
-Another benefit of storing them in the fridge is that they can keep for much longer – unwashed eggs last up to six months in the fridge!
+Another benefit of storing eggs in the fridge is that they can stay fresh for much longer – unwashed eggs last up to six months if refrigerated!

-To prevent having to wash eggs, ensure that you regularly add new bedding litter to the coop, and clean droppings out of nesting areas so that the eggs never get mucky.
+To prevent having to wash eggs, ensure that you regularly add new bedding litter to the coop and clean droppings out of nesting areas so the eggs never get mucky.

-If you have to wash eggs, use lukewarm water to rinse and gently scrub the debris from the shell.
+If you have to wash eggs, use warm water to rinse and gently scrub the debris from the shell.
 Use unscented soap if needed.
-Use washed eggs within a week or two, as they do not keep as well as unwashed eggs.
+Use refrigerated washed eggs within a week or two, as they do not keep as well as unwashed eggs.